oscar-system/Oscar.jl/docs/src/integer.md

 In this example, `2` is a Julia integer but is still valid in the call to the Oscar function `divexact`.

+A number of other integer functions also accept Julia `Int`'s, as noted below.

 ## Predicates and properties

 The following predicates are provided, which return `true` or `false`: